The Importance of Hormone Balance During Pregnancy and Postpartum

 • Oxytocin: Besides its role during labor, oxytocin continues to be released during breastfeeding, facilitating milk letdown and promoting maternal-infant bonding.

-• Estrogen and Progesterone: These hormones gradually decrease after childbirth, causing physical and emotional changes, such as postpartum mood swings and the return of the menstrual cycle.
+• Estrogen and progesterone: These hormones gradually decrease after childbirth, causing physical and emotional changes, such as postpartum mood swings and the return of the menstrual cycle.

 What to Do to Support the Rebalancing of Your Hormones